spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/externs/01-externs.md

 "Cannot resolve property ..."

-`Clouds.prototype.frog` does not exist in extens
+`Clouds.prototype.frog` does not exist in externs

 !SLIDE